supermedium/superframe/components/state/README.md

 The binding components will automatically and selectively update the entities in response to state changes.

-To post-process the state after any event-triggered action, specify a `computeState` function to update the state:
+To attach additional computed state after the action is processed, specify a `computeState` function to update the state:

 ```js